Wichita citizens, candidates attend voter empowerment forum

 As they say, it’s equally as important to enable voters to cast their ballots informatively.

-“We want to make sure our community is informed of the issues that our candidates have,” Baker said, “and we want them to be informed voters.”
+“We want to make sure our community is informed of the issues that our candidates have, and we want them to be informed voters,” Baker said.

 Rankin and Baker said they hope events like this will encourage more people to head to the polls on election day.